ButinVladimir/cyberiada/ROADMAP.md

 ## Boosters

 Boosters give buffs and debuffs for limited amount of time.
-Must be applied manually, application results in short uncancellable action.
+Must be applied manually or by automation, application results in short uncancellable action.
 Each booster has level and quality affecting it's stats.

 Unlocked in starting town at some point.